Please contact usif you have any questions or comments or want encouragement.

 “For you created my inmost being; you knit me together in my mother’s womb. … Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.”
 (Psalm 139:13)

 Nothing will keep you focused and on task better than a deadline.
 Many miss out on living the life they were created for by thinking they don’t have enough time to start it.
-If I had a nickel for every time someone assumed that they were disqualified because of their age, I’d be rich.
+I’d be rich if I had a nickel for every time someone assumed that they were disqualified because of their age.
 God’s plan and purpose will always come to pass, regardless of your age.
 The only thing He needs from you is willingness.

 Many feel they have plenty of time to figure out their lives, leading them to procrastinate on the flip side.
 We don’t know the number of our days on this earth.
 Tomorrow is never promised (James 4:13-14).
 Regardless of how you struggle with time, mentalities prevent you from staying focused and fulfilling your purpose.